Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 Distributed predictions
 =======================

-For more advnced options like distributed inference, you need to use the :func:`~flash.core.trainer.Trainer.predict` method.
+For more advanced options like distributed inference, you need to use the :func:`~flash.core.trainer.Trainer.predict` method.

 .. code-block:: python